 Getting Better Every Day

-I buy the idea that changing habits happens in small incremental steps every day.
+I buy the idea that changing my habits happens in small incremental steps every day.

 James Clear who appears to be one of the experts on this uses this image to make the point.